 When you can’t find your keys because they’re under some random fruit, it’s a bit of a pain.
 When it comes to your most essential items, however, poor organisation can be a far more serious matter.

 Take Jeanne, for example.
 Her grandfather has devised a way to store essential documents, mail and pictures so that they can also work as improvised napkins.
 “He puts all of his important papers underneath his placemat at the kitchen table”, she says.
 “Which is why all of my family photos have ketchup on them.”

 In Jeanne’s case, getting him a photo album for Father’s Day might be a good first step.
 But it’s also fair to say that there’s always a risk of damage when you’re only keeping physical copies of things.
 With photo sharing services like Flickr, Instagram, and others, it’s easy to upload your most treasured memories onto the internet, where they’ll be safe from spilt milk or rogue dollops of mustard.

 Where this won’t do, i.e. with documents that shouldn’t be copied, consider buying a filing cabinet and placing it in secure self storage.
 Out of sight, out of mind – and out of danger!

 If your dad’s storage habits are getting out of hand, it may be time to talk to a professional.
-At Access Self Storage, we have storage locations everywhere from Manchester to Mitcham – and we’re more than happy to help you #makeyourdadsmile.
+At Access Self Storage, we have storage locations everywhere from Access Self Storage Manchester to Access Self Storage Mitcham – and we’re more than happy to help you #makeyourdadsmile.